SkewedAspect/rpgkeeper/Readme.md

 * [X] Move away from one table per system character to a single character record.
     * [X] ~~The system specific data would be a `any()` blob of JSON.~~
     * [X] Each system would define an [ajv][] schema for it's specific data.
+    * [ ] Evaluate and possibly implement Joi instead of AJV.
     * [ ] Any additional data (classes, spells, etc) needed should be treated as static data, ~~and loaded from json files on disk.~~ and loaded as seeds into the database.
+* [ ] Move and refactor systems; they should no longer be their own thing, they should be integrated as just run of the mill routes/components, as part of the application.
+No need for shared units like current.
+* [ ] Convert to typescript

 This should really set us up for more complex interactions and a much faster time to implementing Campaigns.